tejasmnaidu/smartexpensetracker/README.md

 ## 🔗 Live Demo
 👉 https://smartexpensetracker-xxxx.streamlit.app

+## 🧠 How It Works
+- User enters expense details in the Streamlit UI
+- Data is saved in a CSV file
+- Pandas processes totals and monthly summaries
+- Matplotlib renders bar and pie charts
+- Deployed on Streamlit Cloud via GitHub integration

 ## 🚀 Features
 - Add expenses with title, amount, date & category
 - View total spending (All time & Monthly)